 For AV Delay audio pulse generation, choose which audio channel should carry the AV Delay pulse, and then set the source to AV Delay in the dropdown menu.
 Make sure that the Group checkbox for this channel is also enabled.

-The AV delay audio pulse can be inserted on up to 16 embedded SDI audio channels.
+The AV delay audio pulse can be inserted on up to 16 embedded SDI audio channels and an audio pair can also be routed to the AES Out.